andrewdisley/realchange-cms/hugo/content/_index.md

   image: ''
 who:
   body: >-
-    **The Real Change fund supports people by paying for items that will help in the ** -  help set up a home, a training course, setting up home or clothes for a job interview.
+    **People who are homeless or at risk of homelessness often face practical barriers which need to be overcome for them to become active, independent members of their community.
+The Real Help fund supports people by paying for items that will help support sustainable changes for a healthier and safer lifestyle.  **

+    Real Help applications can be submitted to help set up a home(including purchasing crockery, pots, pans and bed linen), support access to training and education, help with travel, or clothes for a job interview.
-  heading: Who does Real Change help?
+  heading: Who does Real Help support?
 how:
   body: >-
     If your organisation provides a service to support people who are sleeping